Is the CMA certification worth it?

 If you’re wondering if obtaining the CMA certification is worth it, the answer is unequivocally yes.
 While becoming a CMA requires a lot of time and hard work, the benefits, salary increase, and opportunity potential that are unlocked once you obtain the CMA are well worth the effort.

 The salary potential alone makes the CMA certification worth it.
-CMAs in America make the highest median total compensation of all regions, bringing in $124,000 annually.
+Those who hold a CMA certification in America make the highest median total compensation of all regions, bringing in around $139,000 annually.

 Interested in learning how to become a CMA and turn your dreams into a reality?

-Learn how CMA Exam Academy’s CMA review course can help you get one step closer to a fulfilling career in finance and accounting today!
+Learn how CMA Exam Academy’s 16-Week Accelerator Program can help you get one step closer to a fulfilling career in finance and accounting today!

 Hi, I’m Nathan Liao (aka the CMA Coach)!
 For the last 10 years, over 82,000 accounting and finance pros came knocking at my door seeking guidance and help.
 If you’re also aiming to conquer the CMA exam on your very first try—without wasting away time or money—you’ve found your ultimate guide.
 Dive in deeper to discover more about me and the dedicated team that powers CMA Exam Academy.
 Click here and let’s embark on this journey together!